saisarath13/Ai_Personalize/README.md

 # AI AGENT

 ## Overview
-**AI AGENT** is a Flask-based web application that leverages a fine-tuned GPT-2 model to provide intelligent and concise responses to user queries.
+**AI AGENT** is a web application that leverages a fine-tuned GPT-2 model to provide intelligent and concise responses to user queries.
 The project demonstrates the integration of natural language processing with a user-friendly web interface.
 It is deployed using **AWS ECS** for scalable and reliable cloud-based execution.

 ---